KahWee - Web Development, AI Tools & Tech Trends

 Direct SQLite inserts appear in Tripsy when you next launch it — CoreData reads the local store on startup.
 New rows survive CloudKit sync.
 Updates to existing rows do not.

-Tripsy's CloudKit sync does not follow the standard NSPersistentCloudKitContainer pattern — there are no CoreData history tracking tables in the store.
+Tripsy's CloudKit sync doesn't follow the standard NSPersistentCloudKitContainer pattern — there are no CoreData history tracking tables in the store.
 Conflict resolution uses CloudKit's server-side modifiedAt, not the local SQLite ZUPDATEDAT field.
-Once a row has been pushed to CloudKit, Tripsy treats the cloud copy as authoritative.
-Any UPDATE you write directly to SQLite is overwritten on the next Tripsy open.
+Once a row has been pushed to CloudKit, Tripsy treats the cloud copy as authoritative and overwrites any direct UPDATE on the next open.

 Operation Survives CloudKit sync?